PGCert in Higher Education

 Traditional scholarly essays are acceptable, but blogs, video diaries and pedagogical reports are also encouraged.

-The programme has two sessions per year that the whole cohort is expected to attend, and each unit has a further three face-to-face sessions during a six-week, mid-semester block.
-These sessions take place either Wednesday or Friday afternoons.
+The programme has one session per year that the whole cohort is expected to attend, and each unit has a further three or four face-to-face sessions.
+These sessions usually take place either Wednesday or Friday afternoons.

 Collaboration is actively encouraged, so if there’s someone else on the PGCert in HE you’d like to work with, please consider joint submission.

 To find out if you are eligible for the programme and to apply, please visit: